 To have your TDOR event listed, please send all information to firstname.lastname@example.org.

 Chanelle Pickett and Rita Hester

-Dedicated to educating about transgender community and important issues facing trans people in Massachusetts, this month features events and educational opportunities statewide, hosted by MTPC and other organizations and community groups.
-It culminates with the Transgender Day Of Remembrance (TDOR), a worldwide gathering of trans and allied communities to memorialize victims of anti-trans hatred or prejudice.
+Dedicated to education about transgender communities and important issues facing trans people in Massachusetts, the month of November features events and educational opportunities statewide, hosted by MTPC and other organizations and community groups.
+It culminates with the Transgender Day of Remembrance, a worldwide gathering of trans and allied communities to memorialize victims of anti-trans hatred or prejudice.

 MTPC encourages community members to suggest and plan events.
-To add your event or educational opportunity to the printed calendar, please email firstname.lastname@example.org or call (617) 778-0519.
+To have your Trans Awareness event or educational opportunity listed, please email email@example.com or call (617) 778-0519.
 Let us know what you are planning!
-Please check the Transgender Day of Remembrance page for date and location of TDOR events.

 Examples of events your group or organization could hold: